drforr/Perl-Mogrify/README.md

     `$source_code` is a reference to an instance of [PPI::Document](https://metacpan.org/pod/PPI::Document), then that instance is used directly.
 Otherwise, it is treated as a path to a local file containing Perl code.
-This method returns a list of [Perl::Mogrify::Violation](https://metacpan.org/pod/Perl::Mogrify::Violation) objects for each transformation of the loaded Policies.
+This method returns a list of [Perl::Mogrify::Transformation](https://metacpan.org/pod/Perl::Mogrify::Transformation) objects for each transformation of the loaded Policies.
-    The list is sorted in the order that the Violations appear in the code.
+    The list is sorted in the order that the Transformations appear in the code.
 If there are no transformations, this method returns an empty list.

 - `add_policy( -policy => $policy_name, -params => \%param_hash )`